Tomas Vokoun: Deep Vein Thrombosis (DVT) Patient Story

 Tomas underwent a three-hour procedure to dissolve the clot lodged deep inside his leg.

-After successfully dissolving the clot, Dr. Chaer inserted a stent to hold the vein open and allow blood flow.
+After dissolving the clot, Dr. Chaer inserted a stent to hold the vein open and allow blood flow.

 Tomas realized the benefits almost instantly.
 The swelling in his leg went down and the pain went away.